1 May 2020

 Thoughts about an OS.

 Windows Phone 8.1’s been out in near-final state through the Preview for Developers program for about three weeks now.
 Though there’re a lot of new features and changes, I’m not going to go over all of them in detail; by now there are loads of other articles and posts available which would do a much better job.
+These are just my thoughts on things I came across.

 27 April 2014